Updated on November 16, 2023

-Heroin is a highly addictive, illegal drug from processed morphine.
-As an opioid, it binds to the body’s natural opioid receptors to quickly induce euphoria and relaxation.
+Heroin is an illegal drug derived from morphine, with a high potential for addiction.
+As an opioid, it binds to the body’s internal opioid receptors to quickly induce a heightened euphoric effect, closely mimicking the intensity observed with hydrocodone and oxycodone.

-The National Center for Drug Abuse Statistics noted that over 902,000 Americans used heroin from 2019 to 2020.
-This accounts for approximately 1.5% of all illicit drug use among Americans aged 12 or older.
+Over 902,000 Americans used heroin from 2019 to 2020.6 This represents approximately 1.5% of all illicit drug use among Americans aged 12 or older.
 The number of annual deaths resulting from heroin overdoses stands at 14,019.

 • Depression